mmedhat1910/Is-it-Friday/README.md

 # Is it Friday?

-Application inspired by the existing app *Is it Tuesday*
+Dummy Application inspired by the existing app *Is it Tuesday*

 ## Get the app